 How much should I get in my unfair dismissal settlement agreement?

-It is worth looking at what an Employment Tribunal would award, as this can help you to work out what a fair settlement value is.
-The maximum ‘compensatory’ award in tribunal for unfair dismissal is one year’s salary, or £80,000, whichever is lower.
+It is worth looking at what an Employment Tribunal would award, as this can help you to work out what a fair settlement agreement value is.
+The maximum ‘compensatory’ award in tribunal for unfair dismissal is one year’s salary, or £88,519, whichever is lower (as from April 2020).

 However, you have a duty to mitigate your loss, which means that if you get a new job straight away on the same or more money, you won’t be entitled to any compensatory award at all.
 The other element of unfair dismissal compensation is a ‘basic award’.
-This is similar to statutory redundancy pay – it’s around a week’s pay or £450 (whichever is lower) per year of service.
+This is similar to statutory redundancy pay – and is a week’s pay or up to £538 (whichever is lower) per year of service – as from April 2020).
 This is unlikely to amount to much, unless you’ve been there for years.
-Often its better to try to remain employed rather than quit or be fired, that way you can leverage a higher settlement or ex gratia payment from your employer because they will effectively pay you to leave.
+Often its better to try to remain employed rather than quit or be fired, that way you can leverage a higher settlement from your employer because they will effectively pay you to leave.